Using Pay Down Goals

 Budgeting for Pay Down Goals

-Debt paydown works separately from Goals in your budget.
-Your pay down dashboard tracks progress using your real account balances, so there’s no need to link transactions or worry about double-counting payments.
-It’s important to know how those payments appear in your budget.
+Your pay down dashboard tracks progress using your real account balances, and you can optionally translate your pay down plan into budget contributions.
+It’s important to know how debt payments appear in your budget.

 How debt payments affect your budget